billg-splunk/javashop-otel/README.md

 # View Service Map

-Please note it may take 3-4 minutes for traces to show up, and you will see full map "form" as traces are coming in, so you may have to refresh the page a few times each time we Build and Deploy.
+Please note it may take 3-4 minutes for traces to show up and you will see full map "form" as traces are coming in, so you may have to refresh the page a few times each time we Build and Deploy.

 It is recommended to use a -5m look back during this lab.
 Start there, use 15 if you feel you have to.